 - A highly qualified staff provides guidance and leadership.

 High school juniors are selected to attend the program prior to their senior year by American Legion Post 146 in coordination with Hopewell High School teachers and academic counselors.
 Homeschooled and private school young men of the appropriate grade and age are also eligible for selection.
-Expenses associated with attending this program are paid by Post 146 and also from donations received from other community organizations.
+Expenses associated with attending this program are paid by Post 146 and donations received from other community organizations.

 Detailed information about the Virginia Boys State Program is available at: https://www.vaboysstate.org/